mypreview/GEO-Top-Bar/docs/how-to-tweak-message-text-on-message-bar.md

 # How to Tweak Message Text?

-Optionally enter any custom message, including HTML in the Message Text field.
+Optionally enter any custom message, including HTML in the Message text field.

 Navigate to **Appearance > Customize > GEO Top Bar > Message Bars** and here you will be able to locate the **"Message"** option.